mrjmac/sorts/README.md

 ## bogobogosort

 Somehow significantly worse than the bogosort.
-Try running this with more than 5 or 6 elements (it won't finish).
+Try running this with more than 5 or 6 elements (it won't finish although something is weird with the random method I'm using).